ryanjcooper/overflow/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please submit issues and pull requests on GitHub.

 ## Roadmap